WHO to Sift Chinese Samples, Data in Hunt for Virus Origins | Hamodia.com

 The search for the source of the new coronavirus has sparked claims of cover-ups and fueled political tensions, particularly between the U.S. administration of President Donald Trump and Beijing.
 Most researchers think that the virus, also known as SARS-CoV-2, originated in animals in China, probably bats, and the WHO has put together a 10-person team to examine the science.

-Mission member Fabian Leendertz, a biologist at Germany’s Robert Koch Institute who specialized in emerging diseases, said that the goal is to gather data to be better prepared for possible future outbreaks.
+Mission member Fabian Leendertz, a biologist at Germany’s Robert Koch Institute who specializes in emerging diseases, said that the goal is to gather data to be better prepared for possible future outbreaks.

 “It’s really not about finding a guilty country,” Leendertz said.
 “It’s about trying to understand what happened and then see if based on those data, we can try to reduce the risk in the future.”